π·οΈ backlog

 How to get help

-Share your blockers in your class channel https://syllabus.codeyourfuture.io/guides/asking-questions
+Share your blockers in your class channel https://programming.codeyourfuture.io/guides/getting-help/asking-questions/

 How to submit